HuachenZH/DataVisualization/source_code/0-readme.md

-In this folder I upload my source R code, initial Rmarkdown file and a folder of HTML.
+In this folder I upload my source R code, a folder of initial Rmarkdown file and a folder of HTML.

 The Rmarkdown can do its work, however I find it not enough aesthethic, so I found a template of HTML which is free and legal to use, then replace the contents by my R results, directly in the HTML file.